thoughtspot/thoughtspot.github.io/_admin/ts-cloud/cloud-getting-started.md

 The free trial of ThoughtSpot Cloud does not support the following:
 - Loading data using tsload
 - Custom calendar
 - Data cannot be migrated to another ThoughtSpot cluster, but you can migrate worksheets.
-For details, see [Migrate or restore Worksheets]({{ site.baseurl }}/admin/worksheets/worksheet-export.html)
+For details, see [SpotApps Scriptability]({{ site.baseurl }}/admin/ts-cloud/scriptability.html).

 ## How to sign up